numberoverzero/pyproman/README.md

     ~/projects/foo $ proj init python3.3
     ...
 A bunch of output as we set up a virtualenv with python3.3, using --no-site-packages

+Or pass a folder name, much as you would with git clone:

+    ~ $ proj init foo python3.3

 A quick script:

     ~/projects/foo $ echo "print('Hello, World.')" > script.py